-So who is this elusive “Scam Likely” character?
-It’s all part of a new T-Mobile feature powered in part by our PrivacyStar data (a First Orion company).
-The feature, called Scam ID, flags known scam callers automatically so you know when not to pick up.
-Scam calls can cost Americans upwards of billions of dollars every year.
+This feature – known as Scam ID – flags known scam callers automatically, so you know when not to pick up.
 With Scam ID, users are safeguarded from these potential threats with a simple glance at Caller ID.

 - #ONI# (#664#): Enables Scam ID